 Three tower halls house a combination of either two students in each room or single rooms.
-Each room is equipped with dressers, study desks, chairs, and closets or wardrobes.
-Recently renovated Holshouser Hall also has two bedroom four person suites on each floor.
+Each room is equipped with beds, dressers, study desks, chairs, and closets or wardrobes.
+Holshouser Hall also has two-bedroom, four-person suites on each floor.
 Each of these suites has a den and a bathroom in each unit.
 Each floor has a central lounge, plus study and seminar rooms.
 Two elevators service each air-conditioned building.
-Each building also contains an office for the full-time professional staff (Residence Coordinator), student mail boxes, a vending area, a lounge, and a laundry room.
+Each building also contains an office for the full-time professional staff (Residence Education Coordinator), a vending area, a lounge, and a laundry room.
 A meal plan is required in the tower halls.

 Dependent upon the building, single bedroom options are available in one-, two-, three-, and four-bedroom units.
 Double bedroom options allow four residents to live together with two occupants sharing each bedroom.
 All suites have a shared den area and bathroom in each unit.
-Levine Hall is a new building which offers both single and double bedroom options.
 All residents living in suites are required to have a meal plan.

 On-campus apartments offer students a more private living environment and require a more self-reliant lifestyle.
 Most apartments are four-bedroom units, with one student assigned to each bedroom.
 The four students share a bathroom area and kitchen, complete with appliances and a living/dining space.
 Levine Hall offers four-bedroom apartments in addition to suites.
 Belk Hall offers a limited number of one-bedroom apartments in addition to the traditional four-bedroom apartment units.
 A meal plan is optional for upper-class students, allowing students the experience of buying and preparing their own food, if they so desire.